Poland in antiquity: Economic development and currency

 The economic development of what to the Romans were barbarian lands (also called "Barbaricum", regions populated mostly by Germanic peoples, north and northeast of the Empire) benefited greatly from the skills of the prisoners taken during the protracted Marcomannic Wars, Roman legionaries and craftsmen, some of whom undoubtedly stayed beyond the limes and made their contribution there.
 Contacts with the wealthy Danubian Roman provinces during the wars were also quite active and intensive.
 Because of all that, from the end of the 2nd century CE on, the Roman-originated and based technical expertise and inventions were becoming increasingly widespread within the Germanic societies.
 For example, besides traditional houses supported by pillars, framework houses were being built, lathe machines were used for amber and other jewelry work.
 The barbarian societies were getting more wealthy and, especially during the last centuries of imperial Rome, more socially polarized.

-An estimated 70,000 Roman coins from all periods were found in Poland, starting with the 2nd century BCE silver denarii.
+An estimated 70,000 Roman coins from all periods were found in Poland, starting with the 2nd century BC silver denarii.
 A treasure of these and other coins, some as early as the 1st century CE, was found in Połaniec, Staszów County, probably a booty captured c.
 19 CE from King Marbod of the Marcomanni.
 Greater waves of Roman money found their way to Poland throughout the 1st and 2nd centuries and then again during the 4th and 5th centuries, this time as bronze and golden solidi.
 The barbarians did not use them for commerce; they were being accumulated in dynastic treasuries of rulers and occasionally used for ceremonial gift exchange.
 The chiefs also kept large golden Roman medallions or their local imitations.
 The largest barbarian medallion, an equivalent of 48 solidii, is a part of the gold and silver treasure found in Zagórzyn near Kalisz.